fugabi/tinypressco.github.io/_posts/2015-09-25-the-future-of-tinypress.markdown

 layout: post
 ---
 ## Mission & Vision
-Our <strong>vision</strong> is to be the world's most innovative writing company.
+Our <strong>vision</strong> is to be the world's most innovative open source writing company.

-Our <strong>mission</strong> is to always delight and surprise users with our product.
-Our mission will always be centered around the happiness we want our users feel when they use our product.
+Our <strong>mission</strong> is to always choose to delight and surprise users with every decision we make.
+Our mission will always be centered around the open source writing movement, and the passion we want our users feel when they use our product.

 ## Areas of Focus
 TinyPress could be a lot of things for a lot of people, but it will only be the right thing if it is focused.